• Japan Tips

 No move to Japan is complete without considering which restaurants you’ll visit first.
 In any city or town across the country, there will be plenty of options to whet your appetite, from sushi spots, to hamburger diners like the Japanese McDonald’s, to curry houses and much more.

 The good news is that, compared to the US, dining out in Japan is relatively quite a lot cheaper.
-Of course, this depends on the restaurant you go to, but a good restaurant may set you back around 2,000 yen ($13.5), with less formal affairs like hamburger diners costing between 500 and 1,000.
+Of course, this depends on the restaurant you go to, but a good restaurant may set you back around 5,600 yen ($37.4), with less formal affairs like hamburger diners costing around 750 yen (£4.95).

 If you’re in Osaka – the foodie capital of Japan – here are some cheap eateries to try.

-In the US, you’d be paying on average 52% more for a similar kind of service, so you have every reason to go and enjoy your local eateries.
+In the US, you’d be paying on average 97% more for dinner in a restaurant and 112% more for a fast food meal, so you have every reason to go and enjoy your local eateries in Japan.

 Are regular services cheaper in Japan vs the US?